 Margins will be automatically calculated to meet KDP’s specifications

 Left-page headers will show the author name, right-page headers the book title.
 The alignment and style of the author name and book title can’t be changed.

 Page numbers are automatically added to the footer.
 (Print books only)

 They will start on the first page of your book’s first chapter.
 Font and font size for paperbacks can’t be changed.

 For some authors, these issues might be a drawback.
-If so, it is best to stay with formatting your print books using Word and exporting to .pdf for your publishing file.
+If so, it is best to stay with formatting your print books using Word and exporting to .pdf to have your books published.